sophshep/manager-resources/README.md

 **Be helpful.**

 Look for ways to make things better for those around you.
 Support and encourage your coworkers.
-Use your experiences and priviledges to lift others up.
+Use your experiences and privileges to lift others up.

 **Be dependable.**